ms0503/pkgs.nix/README.md

     URxvt wrapper to use daemon mode easily
   - Source:
     none
+- walland
+  - Description:
+    Set as wallpaper on Wayland the picture of the day of different sources using hyprpaper or other backends
+  - Source:
+    [github:Golim/walland][walland]
 - zifu
   - Description:
     Tool that fixes file names in ZIP archives (make them UTF-8)